 The investigative unit of the Office of Public Safety follows up on complaints and conducts long-term case investigation.
 Additionally, investigators process and store evidence and are responsible for the issuance of public safety alerts, notices that alert campus community members to local situations or incidents related to their personal safety.

-Uniformed, state-certified security officers patrol the campus from 11:00 p.m. until 7:00 a.m. every night, year-round.
+Uniformed, state-certified security officers patrol the campus 24 hours a day, year round.
 They patrol the residence halls and academic buildings to ensure building security, check fire-safety systems, and perform building-safety inspections.
 Although they are not police officers, they are authorized to enforce the Ithaca College Student Conduct Code and work closely with patrol officers in maintaining the security and safety of the College community.

 Student Auxiliary Safety Patrol (SASP)